meelgroup/approxmc/README.md

    counter [Pepin](https://github.com/meelgroup/pepin).

 ## Installation
+You can try out ApproxMC [from your browser](https://www.msoos.org/approxmc/).

 It is strongly recommended to not build, but to use the precompiled binaries as in our [release](https://github.com/meelgroup/approxmc/releases).
 The second best thing to use is Nix.
 Simply [install